-The music’s been given a once-over, as well, with sometimes radically tricked-out new undercarriages: Gone is the granola folk of “God Save the People,” replaced by an almost-reggae lilt; “We Beseech Thee”’s gospel revival has been canned in favor of neo-country (and is now performed on, gulp, trampolines).
+The music’s been given a once-over, as well, with sometimes radically tricked-out new undercarriages: Gone is the granola folk of “God Save the People,” replaced by an almost-reggae lilt; the gospel revival of “We Beseech Thee” has been canned in favor of neo-country (and is now performed on, gulp, trampolines).
 And yet, for all that’s changed, it’s still much the same spell.
 “Bless the Lord” is still the first number to bring down the house (especially as performed by the redoubtable Lindsay Mendez), and incandescent individual performances (Telly Leung’s magnificent “All Good Gifts,” for example) elevate songs that might, in less expert hands, show their age.

 Speaking of showing age: I’ll admit to finding this — and all — Godspells a little exhausting.
 It’s not quite as nondenominational as I recall (references to “the heathens in the synagogues” met with sizzling silence the night I attended), but that could simply be the post–Mel Gibson world we inhabit now.
 Beyond content (and that could be Godspell’s motto: “Beyond content!”), the show is, at its core, an exercise in youthful exuberance and letting one’s light shine before mankind.
 One could accuse this Godspell, with its slightly corporatized sleekness and unmistakable sense of salesmanship, of undermining the show’s homespun garage-rock charm.
 But I believe that’s my nostalgia acting up.
 Go forth and enjoy.
 Just, y’know, prepare ye.